germainkevinbusiness/UIPresenter/README.md

 # UIPresenter

-This library is like a tour guide for your app's UI.
-It helps you to explain to your user, the role of the Views in your app's UI.
+This android library is like a tour guide for your app's Views.
+It helps to explain to your user, the role of the Views in your Activity or Fragment.

 The library is still under development.